We're still collecting donations

 Our film will provide scientific confirmation that we need change.
 It aims to:

-We will edit one short and one longer version of the film, plus clips for a social media campaign to raise awareness of the issues.
+We are producing one short and one longer film, plus clips for a social media campaign to raise awareness of the issues.

 Senior Consultant Paediatrician Dr Sanjiv Nichani OBE: